๐Ÿ“‹ Overview

 First Amendment Defense

 I have received your cease and desist letter dated [DATE] demanding that I [stop speaking about/remove content regarding] [TOPIC].
 I decline your demand.
 My speech is protected by the First Amendment to the United States Constitution and Article I, Section 2 of the California Constitution.
 The statements at issue constitute [truthful factual statements / protected opinion / fair comment on a matter of public concern].
 As such, they cannot form the basis of any actionable claim.
-Furthermore, any lawsuit filed against me for this speech would be subject to California's anti-SLAPP statute (CCP 425.16), which provides for early dismissal and mandatory attorney fee awards to prevailing defendants.
-I will vigorously pursue such remedies if you choose to file suit.
+Furthermore, any lawsuit filed against me for this speech would be subject to California's anti-SLAPP statute (CCP 425.16), which provides a procedural pathway to early dismissal and a possible fee award to a prevailing defendant under CCP 425.16(c).
+I reserve all rights, including the right to seek that recovery if you choose to file suit.
 I will not be silenced by baseless legal threats.

 Public Interest Speech Defense

 Your demand letter of [DATE] attempts to suppress my speech regarding [TOPIC].
 This is a matter of significant public interest, as it involves [describe public concern - consumer safety, government accountability, business practices, etc.].
 Speech on matters of public concern receives the highest level of constitutional protection.
 See Connick v.
 Myers, 461 U.S. 138 (1983); Snyder v.
 Phelps, 562 U.S. 443 (2011).
 My statements are [true and documented / my honest opinion based on experience / protected criticism].
 Your client's preference that I remain silent does not create a legal obligation to do so.
-Should your client file suit, I will immediately move to dismiss under California's anti-SLAPP statute and seek recovery of all attorney fees.
+Should your client file suit, I intend to invoke California's anti-SLAPP statute and pursue available fee recovery under CCP 425.16(c) if the motion succeeds.
 I encourage you to advise your client of these risks before proceeding.

 Anti-SLAPP Warning Response